emgaurav/aws-access-keys-auditor/README.md

 - **Access Key Status Check**: Audits only active access keys.
 - **Usage Tracking**: Reports the number of days each active key has been unused.

+## Usage
+Simply run the script in your Python environment.
+Ensure that your AWS credentials are set in the environment variables before execution.
+   - Use simpleauditor_IAM.py if you have IAM keys.  `python3 simpleauditor_IAM.py`
+   - Use simpleauditor_SSO.py if you have SSO credentials.  `python3 simpleauditor_SSO.py`

 ## Prerequisites
 - Python 3.x
 - Boto3 library